Possession of Drugs can Be a Felony or Misdemeanor

 Can my drug possession charge be dismissed?

 It is possible to get drug possession charges dismissed under certain circumstances.
-If the police violated the defendant’s rights, a top defense lawyer could file a compelling Motion to SupprEvidenceence.
+If the police violated the defendant’s rights, a top defense lawyer could file a compelling Motion to Suppress Evidence.
 If the drugs were planted or were not actually possessed, the prosecutor might consider an outright dismissal.
 For someone without a severe criminal record, a lawyer can attempt to persuade the judge to take a drug possession charge under advisement and then later dismiss it at the conclusion of probation.
 There are many ways drug possession charges can be dismissed.

 Why do I need an aggressive, experienced, and successful attorney?

 Call us for a free consultation if you are charged with a drug possession offense or any drug-related charge.
-We will take the time to talk with you, answer your questions, and address each of your concerns.
+We will take the time to talk with you, answer your questions, and address your concerns.
 Together, we will find a winning strategy to help you.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.